corda/corda-solutions/docs/source/corda-modelling-notation/overview/overview-views.rst

 ------------------------------
-Corda Modelling Notation Views
+CorDapp Design Language Views
 ------------------------------

-This section gives an example of each CMN view, see the sections dedicated to each view for more details.
+This section gives an example of each CDL view, see the sections dedicated to each view for more details.

 **Representing States**

-For the latest version of CMN we have standardised the representation of a Corda State across all the various views.
+For the latest version of CDL we have standardised the representation of a Corda State across all the various views.
 The base representation of a Corda State is as follows and will be used in all three of the Ledger Layer views:

 .. image:: ../resources/overview/CMN2_O_State.png